 The chairman of the Board of Directors is in charge of the work of the Board of Directors, responsible for ensuring that the Board of Directors’ work is carried out efficiently and that the Board of Directors fulfills its obligations in accordance with applicable laws and regulations.

 In particular, the chairman shall monitor the Board of Directors’ performance and prepare and chair the meetings of the Board of Directors.
 The chairman is also responsible for ensuring that the Board of Directors evaluates its work each year and always receives the information necessary to perform its work effectively.
 The chairman represents the Board of Directors in relation to the shareholders of the company.

-Members of the board of directors are appointed annually by the annual general meeting for the period until the end of the next annual general meeting.
-According to the Company’s articles of association, the board of directors shall consist of a minimum of three members and a maximum of ten members appointed by the general meeting, without deputy members.
-At the date of the Offering Circular, the Company’s board of directors consists of seven ordinary members, with no deputies.
+Members of the Board of Directors are appointed annually by the annual general meeting for the period until the end of the next annual general meeting.
+According to the company’s articles of association, the Board of Directors shall consist of a minimum of three members and a maximum of ten members appointed by the general meeting, without deputy members.

 11 Board meetings were held in 2019, of which seven were ordinary and four extra.
 The extra Board meetings primarily dealt with resolutions in conjunction with acquisitions.